 Transition to revenue-based models

 As the airline industry evolved, so did loyalty programs.
 In recent years, many airlines have shifted towards revenue-based models.
 This transition aligns loyalty rewards more closely with customer spending rather than distance traveled [2].
-JetBlue led this change in 2009 by revamping its TrueBlue program to award points based on dollars spent on airfare [3] .
+JetBlue were one of the early pioneers of this change, revamping its TrueBlue program to award points based on dollars spent on airfare in 2009 [3] .

 This shift reflects the airlines’ recognition that a customer’s value is better indicated by their spending rather than the distance they travel.
 Revenue-based programs have gained popularity due to their perceived fairness and simplicity for flyers to understand [4].